 For help regarding preparing and submitting assignment activities, see the Student Handbook located within the General Information page of the course Web site.

 One way to gain a valuable perspective on the world is to examine how people in different countries are affected by global issues and trends.
 Within your class, you will act as a particular member of a global village that is representative of the seven billion people who live on Earth.
 Your mentor will assign you a villager role, and you will use various Internet resources to investigate the characteristics of that villager as well as how various issues affect your villager.
-You will publish your findings in a blog on the Epsilen Web site and will be able to read and comment on the blogs of your classmates as well.
+Your findings will be posted within the Global Village blog forum in each module.
+You will be able to read and comment on the postings of your classmates as well.

 There is no midterm or final exam in this course.
 Instead, you will write a 2000- to 2500-word paper (with a typical font and spacing this will be a paper of 8 to 10 pages) integrating your learning from this course in four areas: your perspective as a global villager, your analysis of global issues, your views of global citizenship, and some thoughts about what you have gained from this course.